About Haddock

 Category Overview

-Fish is a great source of lysine, which can help inhibit or relieve herpes outbreaks.
+Fish is a great source of lysine, which can help prevent or lessen herpes outbreaks.
 Fish also contains omega-3 fatty acids, which can lessen inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.Practical Recommendations

 A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
 This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.